dotnet/BenchmarkDotNet/docs/articles/overview.md

 ## BenchmarkRunner

-There are several ways to run your benchmarks: you can use existed class, run a benchmark based on code from internet or based on source code:
+There are several ways to run your benchmarks: you can use an existing class, run a benchmark based on code from internet or based on source code:

 ```cs
 var summary = BenchmarkRunner.Run<MyBenchmarkClass>();